bazelbuild/bazel/site/en/contribute/codebase.md

 its own task stack. **TODO:** How does this work with actions and continuation-passing style?

-The profiler is started and stopped in `BazelRuntime.initProfiler()` and `BazelRuntime.afterCommand()` respectively and attempts to be live for as long as possible so that we can profile everything.
+The profiler is started and stopped in `BlazeRuntime.initProfiler()` and `BlazeRuntime.afterCommand()` respectively and attempts to be live for as long as possible so that we can profile everything.
 To add something to the profile, call `Profiler.instance().profile()`.
 It returns a `Closeable`, whose closure represents the end of the task.
 It's best used with try-with-resources